hkexgroup/resipy/README.md

 ResIPy aims to be
-- (1) **simple and intuitive** to use (you can invert your data in one-click with all default settings)
+- (1) **Simple and intuitive** to use (you can invert your data in one-click with all default settings)
-- (2) but still allowing the user to have **full control** on data filtering, error modelling, mesh parameters and inversion settings
+- (2) But still allowing the user to have **full control** on data filtering, error modelling, mesh parameters and inversion settings

 ResIPy is an open-source project, everyone is welcome to contribute.